KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 - **Hide form tab and left nav** - This is self-explanatory, yes you can hide the default navigation elements.

+Once you have started creating elements in Kianda forms it is easy to replicate elements and make process design happen even faster, see [Cloning](#cloning) below.

 ## Cloning